 - Towards the end of Hellsing it's shown how Millenium has managed to fund their organization for 60+ years.
 Apparently they have a massive horde of stolen treasure, including a bunch of silver and gold teeth.

 - In Mobile Suit Gundam 0083: Stardust Memory, a character is paid in gold for his service to the Delaz Fleet Zeon rebels.
-The gold looks EXACTLY like the Reichsbank gold bar the Nazis used, with the exception of the swastika replaced by the Duchy of Zeon crest.
-Given the re-occurring allusions to Nazi Germany that the Duchy of Zeon used (all of which are played up to the max in 0083), this is highly appropriate.
+The gold looks EXACTLY like the Reichsbank gold bar the Nazis used, with the exception of the swastika replaced by the Principality of Zeon crest.
+Given the re-occurring allusions to Nazi Germany that Zeon used (all of which are played up to the max in 0083), this is highly appropriate.

 - In Uncanny X-Men #161, it is revealed that Magneto stole a vast horde of Nazi gold from Baron Von Strucker that he later used to fund his terrorist activities.
 Considering his back story (Magneto's entire family was murdered at Auschwitz, and he was used as slave labor to transport gas chamber victims to the ovens for disposal), one is tempted to say "good for him".